sethcarl2000/apex_mc_generator/README.md

     VOL_DIR="/volatile/halla/apex/mc"
     PATH_G4MC="/work/halla/apex/disk1/sethhall/apex_mc_generator/g4mc"

+> [!NOTE]
-**Note**: PATH_G4MC must point to the g4mc source directory, this script will fail execution otherwise!
+> PATH_G4MC must point to the g4mc source directory, this script will fail execution otherwise!

 Upon successful execution of the script, a new directory will be created:

     ${VOL_DIR}/temp/job_${run_id}

+> [!NOTE]
-**Note**: if this directory already exists, all of its contents will be overwritten.
+> If this directory already exists, all of its contents will be overwritten.

 The output root file will be placed under: